apache/nuttx/examples/nsh/README.txt

   * CONFIG_EXAMPLES_NSH_NOMAC
       Set if your ethernet hardware has no built-in MAC address.
       If set, a bogus MAC will be assigned.

+  If you use DHCPC, then some special configuration network options are required.
+These include:

+  * CONFIG_NET=y
+      Of course, networking must be enabled

+  * CONFIG_NSOCKET_DESCRIPTORS
+      And, of course, you must allocate some socket descriptors.

+  * CONFIG_NET_UDP=y
+      UDP support is required for DHCP (as well as various other UDP-related configuration settings)

+  * CONFIG_NET_BROADCAST=y
+      UDP broadcast support is needed.

+  * CONFIG_NET_BUFSIZE=650 (or larger)
+      Per RFC2131 (p.
+9), the DHCP client must be prepared to receive DHCP messages of up to 576 bytes (excluding Ethernet, IP, or UDP headers and FCS).

   If CONFIG_EXAMPLES_NSH_ROMFSETC is selected, then the following additional configuration setting apply: